CCTV grabs cop's fake encounter threat for Rs 5 lakh

 On November 11, Dasharath had undertaken the development of a plot admeasuring 500 sq m worth Rs 2 crore in Ulhasnagar from Suresh Bhandari.
 On November 30, he was informed that an FIR had been registered against Bhandari, Shashikant Bhandari, Sachin Chikne, and him under Sections 420, 467, 468 and 471 of the IPC.
 Sonavane, a complainant in the matter, took personal interest in it.
 He arrested Suresh Bhandari who was released after 8 days in jail.

-The other side "I went to Rajpurohit's jewellery shop for an inquiry.
+"I went to Rajpurohit's jewellery shop for an inquiry.
 His brother is absconding in a forgery case.
 I am not a fool; I was aware of the CCTV cameras," said Sonavane.

 When this reporter questioned him of his threatening gesture and the extortion demand, he said, "Let me check the CCTV footage, only then will I comment."